KDE/kdenlive/dev-docs/build.md

 ### Get the development dependencies

 Kdenlive usually requires the latest versions of MLT.
-It is therefore usually required to build MLT together with frei0r as well.
+MLT depends on frei0r, and on Ubuntu frei0r needs to be built as well as there is no `frei0r-plugins-dev` package.

 First, install the requirements.
 For Ubuntu 19.10, the required packages are: